Caregiver posting for child with dup15q syndrome:

 “You really don’t know the person until they have been working for you for a while.”

-For long term sitters, it may be helpful to have them watch your child while you are at home.
-This is an easy way to get to see how this caregiver works with our child while also completing household chores or work from home.
+For long-term sitters, it may be helpful to have them watch your child while you are at home.
+This is an easy way to get to see how this caregiver works with our child while also completing household chores or working from home.